elena-balmaceda/NeRF_GaussianSplatting/README.md

 ## **What's Inside?**

-/articles: PDFs and links to influential papers and research articles.
+/articles and links: PDFs and links to influential papers and research articles.

 ## **Key Concepts**